Skip to main content

 mongodb.connectionStringMongoDB connection URI (e.g., mongodb://localhost:27017)

 mongodb.databaseUser-facing database name (default: datris).
-Pipelines write here, the UI Search tab reads here, and tap scripts get this as DATRIS_MONGODB_DATABASE.
+Pipelines write here, the UI Data tab reads here (semantic-search panel), and tap scripts get this as DATRIS_MONGODB_DATABASE.
 In multi-tenant mode the tenant environment name is used instead.

 mongodb.internalDatabasePlatform-internal database name (default: oss).
 Holds pipeline/tap configs, run status, job queues — never surfaced in the UI.
 Keep this distinct from mongodb.database so user data and platform state don’t mix.